 Third Fork Creek

-Water from Third Fork Creek flows into Jordan Lake.
-From there it flows into the Haw River and then to the Cape Fear River.
-This river is the only one in North Carolina that empties directly into the Atlantic Ocean.
+Water from Third Fork Creek flows into Jordan Lake and then follows the Haw River to the Cape Fear River.
+The Cape Fear River is the only one in North Carolina that empties directly into the Atlantic Ocean.

 Watershed Improvement Plan